dark5un/windows_from_scratch/README.md

 This is a copy (as an idea at least) of the original ["windows from scratch"][0] but without all the chef recipes and with specific versions of veewee / chef that work for me.
 The general idea is the same though so SPECIAL THANKS to [@hh][1] (Hippie Hacker) for showing the way!

-## How to use this very small and simple "guideline"?
+## How to

 ### 1. Install all the appropriate packages

 This project needs [VirtualBox][2] and [Vagrant][3] installed.
 For the Ruby part, Ruby 1.9.3+ and Bundler gem are more than enough.
 For the purpose of this example "7601.17514.101119-1850_x64fre_server_eval_en-us-GRMSXEVAL_EN_DVD.iso" ISO is needed and can be easily found from Microsoft download center as it is an evaluation version of windows 2008R2 for 180 days use.
+This ISO should be copied into the iso folder of the project.

 If all the previous components exist in your development machine we can proceed.

 ### 2. Clone the project

 `````
-git clone windows_from_scratch
+git clone git@github.com:dark5un/windows_from_scratch.git
 cd windows_from_scratch
 bundle install
 `````